History of Kist Soda

 —Bill Murray, actor

-This spirited independent brand has refreshed generations of drinkers since its 1940s origins while preserving its retro charm.
+The independent brand has refreshed generations of drinkers since its 1940s origins.

-Exploring the history of Kist Soda, we'll see how this always effervescent underdog has persevered—surviving competition, controversy, and changing tastes through the decades.
+In the history of Kist Soda, we’ll see how this underdog persevered—surviving competition, controversy, and changing tastes through the decades.

 KIST WAS ORIGINALLY CALLED "SUN CREST ORANGE SODA"